-Courses & curriculum 2017 - 2018
+Courses & curriculum 2018 - 2019

-In the fall term two core units will be presented: “New Biosciences /New Society” and “Governing Health in a Global Context”.
-In parallel, and continuing through the winter term the longitudinal tracks “Foundations of Global Health and “Global Health Seminar Series” take place.
-During this track students will collaborate with students from the Thammasat, Manipal and McMaster University in the application of their theoretical knowledge to real-life assignments.
-A third longitudinal track will address advanced methodology and statistics and issues pertaining to research in an international, intercultural setting.
+In the fall term, two core units are presented: Governing Health in a Global Context and New Biology/New Society.
+In parallel, and continuing through the winter term the longitudinal track Foundations of Global Health takes place.
+During this track, students will collaborate with students from the Thammasat, Manipal and McMaster Universities in the application of their theoretical knowledge to real-life assignments.
+A second longitudinal track will address advanced methodology and statistics and issues pertaining to research in an international, intercultural setting.

-During the winter term students may choose one of three elective programmes offered at Maastricht University or an elective at one of the four partner universities.
-The winter term will be concluded by a two- or three week “Learning symposium”.
+During the winter term, students may choose one of two elective programmes offered at Maastricht University or an elective at one of the six partner universities.
+The winter term will be concluded by a two-week Learning symposium.

-In the summer term students will collect data, analyse these data and write their master's thesis.
+In the summer term, students will collect data, analyse these data and write their Master's Thesis.
 Maintaining this approach, students may also opt to base their master's thesis on a thorough literature review.